michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 **Install:** https://learn.microsoft.com/en-us/windows/wsl/install-manual

 The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (e.g. Ubuntu).
-You can use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+You can use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup.
-Alternatively you can use a Linux OS or Virutal Machine.
+Alternatively you can use a Linux OS or Virtual Machine.
 For this setup I used Ubuntu with WSL 2.

 Notes: When using WSL you will also need to install and set up VcXsrv for generating a display window as explained below.

 ### STEPS ###

-1. Install a distribution to WSL (e.g. Ubuntu)
+1. Install a distribution to WSL (e.g., Ubuntu)

 Commands: